 Repetition is one of the many techniques Angelou uses in ‘On Aging’.
 It can be seen through the use and reuse of other techniques, such as figurative language, or of a word or phrase itself.
 For instance, “Hold!
 Stop!” in lines five and six.
 This is also an example anaphora or the repetition of a word or phrase at the beginning of multiple lines, usually in succession.

 Another example presents itself at the end of the poem in line eighteen with “A little less hair, a little less chin”.
-Plus, in general, the larger themes of this text, those of ageing and ageing with grace and strength, are repeated throughout.
+Plus, in general, the larger themes of this text, those of aging and aging with grace and strength, are repeated throughout.

 Angelou also makes use of alliteration.
 It occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “lot less lungs” and “less” in line nineteen, or, “sitting,” “sack” and “shelf” in lines one and two.